 Europe is perhaps unmatched with its diversity of cultures, history and food.
-Cheap flights and a good network of cheap and sociable hostels mean that traveling in Europe is easy and affordable even on a tight budget – that’s why I think it’s an ideal introduction to backpacking.
+Cheap flights and a good network of cheap and sociable hostels mean that traveling in Europe is easy and affordable even on a tight budget, especially if you are interrailing around Europe – that’s why I think it’s an ideal introduction to backpacking.

 For me, a summer interrailing in Europe was the kick start to my travel addiction.
 I’d always dreamt about traveling the world and just after graduating from university I found that I could extend my student overdraft by £1000 and spontaneously started thinking about a trip before the real world beckoned!